nats-io/nats.js/migration.md

   removed, these were supporting legacy JetStream APIs.
 If you were using these internal types to transform the types in the subscription, take a look at [messagepipeline](https://github.com/synadia-io/orbit.js/tree/main/messagepipeline).
+- The utilities `JSONCodec` and `StringCodec` have been removed, the `Msg` types and derivatives can set string or Uint8Array payalods.
+To read payloads as string or JSON use `string()` and `json()` methods.
+For publishing JSON payloads, simply specify the output of `JSON.stringify()` to the publish operation.

 ## Changes in JetStream